Amaaaarrrrrr/maybelline-project/README.md

   ]
 }

+To start json-server:
+json-server --watch db.json --port 3000

+---

 ## Technologies Used
-HTML for the structure of the web page.
+-HTML -for structuring the web page.
-CSS for styling and layout.
+-CSS -for styling and layout.
-JavaScript for fetching and displaying product data, handling user interactions, and managing the shopping cart.
+-JavaScript -for fetching and displaying product data, handling user interactions, and managing the shopping cart.
-Fetch API to interact with a backend server for product data (GET, PATCH, DELETE requests).
+-Fetch API -to interact with a backend server for product data (GET, PATCH, DELETE requests).

+---

 ### Author
 JOY MUTANU
+Feel free to connect and contribute!